auchenberg/kenneth.io/source/_posts/2015-09-30-stepping-down-as-copenhagenjs-organizer.md

 og_image: images/posts/copenhagenjs-stepping-down/copenhagenjs.jpg
 ---

-Back in December I [decided to quit my job](https://kenneth.io/blog/2014/12/12/leaving-citrix-time-for-a-break/) take a leap into unexplored territories.
+Back in December I [decided to quit my job](https://kenneth.io/blog/2014/12/12/leaving-citrix-time-for-a-break/) and take a leap into unexplored territories.
 I ended up [packing a backpack to travel Asia](https://kenneth.io/blog/2015/02/22/60-items-for-the-next-many-months-in-asia/), which has been an amazing experience, but it also meant that I haven’t been able to help organizing [CopenhagenJS](http://copenhagenjs.dk), as I simply haven’t been around.

 {% img /images/posts/copenhagenjs-stepping-down/copenhagenjs.jpg %}